auth0/auth0-oidc-client-net/docs-source/documentation/getting-started/authentication.md

 ## The Login Result

-The returned login result will indicate whether authentication was successful, and if so contain the tokens and claims of the user.
+The returned login result will indicate whether authentication was successful and if so contain the tokens and claims of the user.

 ### Authentication Error